ssbc/ssb-buttwoo-spec/README.md

 A buttwoo message consists of 8 fields encoded as an array and a signature.
-The message key is the hash of the encoded values concatenated with the signature bytes.
+The message key is the hash of the encoded values concatenated with the raw signature bytes.

 ### Value